 |Nearest travel links||Nearest airport: Zakynthos 31 km, Nearest railway: N/A|

 |Family friendly||Great for children of all ages|

-|Luxuries||Log fire, Internet access, DVD player, Staffed property, Boat available, Sea view|
+|Luxuries||Private outdoor pool (heated), Fireplace, Internet access, DVD player, Staffed property, Boat available, Sea view|

 |General||Central heating, Air conditioning, TV, CD player, Table tennis, Safe, Satellite TV, Wi-Fi available|

 |Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

 |Furniture||Super King Beds (1), Single Beds (8), Dining seats for 24, Lounge seats for 10|

 |Outdoors||Private outdoor pool (heated), Balcony or terrace, Private garden, Private tennis court, BBQ|

 |Access||Secure parking, Wheelchair users|